 2. Figure out the price by searching for Air France flights with ‘S’ class

-Now that you’ve found flights you can upgrade on, you’ll need to buy a Premium Economy ticket.
-Air France has 3 Premium Economy fares, ‘W’, ‘S’, and ‘A’.
+Now that you know ‘O’ seats are available, you’ll need to buy a Premium Economy ticket.
+Air France has three Premium Economy fares, ‘W’, ‘S’, and ‘A’.
 Only ‘W’ and ‘S’ are eligible for upgrades and ‘S’ is the lower of the two fares.
 Flying from New York to Paris on Premium Economy will cost $982 one way.
 The easiest way to check the fare is to call Air France at 800-237-2747 and request an ‘S’ fare.

 4. If you bought on Delta.com, call Delta and ask to change your ticket to display Air France marketed and coded flights.

-This step is necessary because if you are on an Air France flight but with a Delta flight number, Delta won’t be able to see upgrade space.
+This step is necessary because if you are on an Air France flight with a Delta flight number, Delta won’t be able to see upgrade space.
 It also tends to confuse some agents, but when you call, say you want to switch your flight to an Air France-marketed flight number so that you can then upgrade.

-It’s terribly confusing for everyone involved, and you can get around it by booking on the phone the right way first.
+It’s confusing for everyone involved, and you can get around it by booking on the phone the right way first.
 Ask the agent to confirm that a new ticket has been issued.

 The bottom line

 Using SkyMiles to upgrading on Air France flights is a no-brainer, especially since Delta doesn’t allow you to use them to move into premium cabins on its own international flights.
 It’s even possible to find a few seats on Air France long-haul flights from San Francisco or Los Angeles to Paris.